 Tip 5: Adopt a Companion

-A companion helps a with Bored, Anxious, and Demanding Dogs.
+A companion helps most with Bored, Anxious, and Demanding Dogs.

 Tip 6: Building Up the Time He Is Alone

-This technique is useful with Anxious Dogs with Separation Anxiety and Demanding Dogs.
+This one is built for Anxious Dogs with separation anxiety and Demanding Dogs.

 First Step